NikolayKrishtopa/vue-ww/readme.md

              <weather-widget scale="0.8" />

-- Once scale has not been applied it take default value 1.
+- Once scale has not been applied it takes default value "1".
 - If the scale applied the widget is aligned with the upper left side comparing to its position with default scale=1.
 Be noted about that and take it into account when you're working to ajust your layout.
 - The widget nominally alligned to be located in the centre of the container it has been placed into (in case the container size exceeds the widget size itself).